AI4WORK-Project/AIT-testing/README.md

 A legacy pickled/directly constructed NVIDIA module without that metadata is not covered by this guarantee and can still expose an unused classifier.

-The built-in pose loader resizes RGB images, scales to `[0,1]`, then applies ImageNet mean/std `(0.485,0.456,0.406)` / `(0.229,0.224,0.225)`, consistently for build, validation and test data.
-Classification normalization flags do not alter it.
-For checkpoints requiring different preprocessing or supervised heatmap/PAF/mask targets, supply a matching loader through the Python API.
-See [dataset preparation](datasets/README.md) for COCO image layout and the bundled NVIDIA topology/annotation converter; image-only coverage does not consume the annotation JSON or report pose accuracy.

-Random state-dict weights prove integration only.
-Meaningful pose-quality evaluation requires trained weights, matching preprocessing and pose ground truth.

 ### CSV, clustering and BO lifecycle